Zeioth/heirline-components.nvim/README.md

 * ~~wip `v0.3.0`: new option `opts.colors` to pass the colors used by the components.~~
 * idea: Consider making every component a different file. → Every file is loaded by core.component so we don't get breaking changes.
 * idea: Consider adding hyperlinks to the readme, so users can quickly navigate the code of every component, as we did in compiler.nivm → This should greatly increate user participation.

-## Known Bugs
-* lsp progress indicator still depend on NormalNvim. → Look for base.
-* The git branch component don't automatically update at startup for undetected filetypes when opened through Telescope recent files until the cursor moves (why?).